Nicolas-nwb/contextify/README.md

 3. **Result:**
    - The relative paths and contents of the selected files are copied to your clipboard.
 If you selected a folder, all files inside it (and its subfolders) are included.
    - Files and folders listed in `.gitignore` are skipped by default when adding a directory.
+Individual files are always included even if they appear in `.gitignore`.
    - You can now paste this text where you need it.

 ## Installation